hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

-### the "super-signature" of construction methods :the-super-singature
+### the "super-signature" of construction methods :[#here.F]

-in an ideal utopia of "true autonomy" the component model needs nothing more than the argument stream and a handler to construct itself from arguments. the simple "node identifiers" of [sn] are exemplary of such a use case. (indeed the ACS grew out of this.)
+in an ideal utopia of "true autonomy" the component model needs nothing more than the argument scanner and a handler to construct itself from arguments. the simple "node identifiers" of [sn] are exemplary of such a use case. (indeed the ACS grew out of this.)

-however, component models of non-trivial complexity may need access to resources and information beyond just what is available in the argument stream in order to parse build a valid, normal component from that stream.
+however, component models of non-trivial complexity may need access to resources and information beyond just what is available in the argument scanner in order to parse build a valid, normal component from that scanner.

 to accomodate this we specify one "super-signature" for construction
 methods: